HRRock/ROCKER-PLAYBOOK/README.md

 Respect is carried out: Understanding that the world is diverse; Not admitting any kind of prejudice; Setting an example to inspire the people you relate to.
 So, you inspired?
 Adopting each of these values ​​in the Rock Culture Code is, first of all, giving a vote of confidence in yourself.
 With them, surely you will be a professional and a human being much better.
 Living a life that is worth living.
 That inspires and leaves traces of homesickness wherever it goes.
 And finally, never forget that those who give flowers always leave a little perfume in their hands.

 I hope you enjoyed this text, which was written with the heart and a few hints of reason.
 I want your opinion, will you?
 If so, leave a comment below

+   ## Who do we help

+Over 1200 Global Brands: both B2B and B2C markets with a sales focus on Enterprise (over $1B USD) and small-medium business (SMB) markets.
+Ion Interactive - Digital teams in multiple verticals, including e-commerce, sales enablement, and marketing

+Engage - Mostly media organizations for breaking news and sports coverage, with a growing presence in corporate communications and marketing.

+Visually - Clients from a variety of industries who need content for marketing campaigns, sales enablement, client training, and more!